How Do I Handle My Puppy’s Increased Energy Levels?

 Consistency and Reinforcement

 Consistency is key when implementing a structured routine for your puppy.
 By consistently adhering to the established schedule, your puppy will learn what is expected of them and when.
-Consistency also applies to your training methods and house .
+Consistency also applies to your training methods and house rules.
 Reinforce positive behaviors consistently, reward your puppy for good behavior, and redirect unwanted behaviors consistently.
 This helps your puppy understand which actions are desirable and ensures that they receive clear and reliable feedback.

 Adapting the Routine as the Puppy Develops